desertwitch/sesmon/README.md

 - `voltage` (if present)
 - `current` (if present)

-The alerts themselves are emitted to standard error (`stderr`), with the possibility of configuring an external notification agent, a script that is called on alert with the relevant alert information (device information, changes) passed via arguments.
+The alerts themselves are emitted to standard error (`stderr`), and it is also possible to configure an external notification agent for each device.
+Such an agent could be a shell script or any other executable, which is then called on alert, with the relevant information passed via positional arguments.

 ## Dependencies